-B.A. in Art History and Visual Studies
+Art History and Visual Studies

 Students specializing in Art History and Visual Studies will enhance their skills in visual and historical analysis.
-This concentration is focused upon the aesthetic and cultural analyses of visual objects, rather than their production.
+This concentration is focused upon the aesthetic and cultural analyses of visual objects.
 The courses within this concentration ask some fundamental questions: